grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 In a couple of hours they had a series of umbilicals running through the _Prospect_ and down into the _Gnat_.
 The big submarine was parasitically sucking the small supply of nutrients the little sub had in reserve: the power was wired into the _Prospect's_ battery hold so that the _Gnat's_ batteries were now no more than an extra battery bank for the _Prospect_ --- conveniently with a nearly-full charge; and the thick fuel lines running up to the engine room, where the fuel pumps were engaged and tuned to gently suck the fuel oil up from the _Gnat's_ fuel ballast tanks.

 To conserve fuel they started only one of the _Prospect's_ two diesel engines.
 And likewise started a single electric motor, driving only one of the _Prospect's_ two propellers.
 This continually pushed them to one side and they had to compensate with some angle on the rudder, but that was a minor annoyance compared with the task of compensating for the drag of the _Gnat_.
-Normally they would also be charging the battery banks up while running on diesel, but they needed to put the all the fuel they had into forward motion.
+Normally they would also be charging the battery banks up while running on diesel, but they needed to put all the fuel they had into forward motion.

 The whole setup was a filthy inelegant mess, but they were making headway.